 (D) In the event of noncompliance with the permit, the permittee shall take all reasonable steps to minimize releases to the environment, and shall carry out such measures as are reasonable to prevent significant adverse impact on human health or the environment.

 (E) Proper operation and maintenance.
 The permittee shall at all times properly operate and maintain all facilities and systems of treatment and control (and related appurtenances) which are installed or used by the permittee to achieve compliance with the conditions of this permit.
 Proper operation and maintenance includes effective performance, adequate funding, adequate operator staffing and training, and adequate laboratory and process controls, including appropriate quality assurance procedures.
 This provision requires the operation of back-up or auxiliary facilities or similar systems only when necessary to achieve compliance with the conditions of the permit.

 (F) Permit actions.
 This permit may be modified or revoked for cause.
 The filing of a request by the permittee for a permit modification or revocation, or a notification of planned changes or anticipated noncompliance, does not stay any permit condition.

 (G) Property rights.
 The permit does not convey any property rights of any sort, or any exclusive privilege.

 (I) Inspection and entry.
-The permittee shall allow the director, or an authorized representative, upon proper identification and upon stating the purpose and necessity of an inspection, to do any of the following:
+The permittee shall allow the director, or an authorized representative, upon proper identification and upon stating the purpose and necessity of an inspection, to:

-(3) Inspect at reasonable times any facilities, equipment (including monitoring and control equipment), practices, or operations regulated or required under this permit.
+(3) Inspect at reasonable times any facilities, equipment (including monitoring and control equipment), practices, or operations regulated or required under this permit; and

 (4) Sample or monitor at reasonable times, for the purposes of assuring permit compliance or as otherwise authorized by Chapter 3734. of the Revised Code, any substances or parameters at any location.